thereisnotime/access-log-viewer/README.md

 ### Note

 The application has been modified to use the first column for IP addresses in log files rather than automatically detecting them.

+## GitHub Pages Deployment

+This application can be automatically deployed to GitHub Pages using the included GitHub Actions workflow.
+When you push to the main branch, the action will:

+1. Build the application
+2. Deploy it to the `gh-pages` branch
+3. Make it available at `https://[your-username].github.io/access-log-viewer/`

+To enable GitHub Pages for your repository:

+1. Go to your repository settings
+2. Navigate to the "Pages" section
+3. Select the `gh-pages` branch as the source
+4. Save the changes

+You can also manually trigger the deployment from the "Actions" tab in your repository.